jplexer/Bird-UI-Theme-Admins-glitch/README.md

         light.scss                            | **new**
 ```

-2. **Compile the theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and reload mastodon-web for the changes to take effect.
+3. **Compile the theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and reload mastodon-web for the changes to take effect.

+If you want to update the Theme run `git pull --recurse-submodules` in the folder and follow steps 2 and 3 again